-If you have a rectangular type long tank and you are only deciding to put a cave or two in your tank then I would suggest you put that in the center of the tank.
+If you have a rectangular type long tank and you are only deciding to put a cave or two in your tank, I would suggest placing the cave in the center of the tank.

 Why?
-Well, it is because it will be a good attraction for viewers watching your guppies coming out and going inside the cave right at the center of the tank.
+Well, it’s because it will be a good attraction for viewers watching your guppies coming out and going inside the cave right at the center of the tank.
 Your kids will enjoy it a lot watching your guppies.

 If you put it in the corner of the tank then also it is okay.
-But generally, the central part of the tank gets viewed more, because it is straight in front of the vision whenever we view the fish tank, right?
-And so I would advise you to place it there.
+But generally, the central part of the tank gets more attention, because it is straight in front of the vision whenever we view the fish tank.

-However, if the center part of your tank is already covered because of plants or any other type of setup then obviously you can place it in the corner of the tank.
+However, if the center part of your tank is already covered because of plants or any other type of setup, feel free to place it in the corner of the tank.

 Now regarding what type of cave should you have in your Guppy tank.
-You can have the normal cave design toys which are made from rock.
+You can have normal caves which are made from rock.
 You can also select some unique cave designs to make your guppy tank look different and beautiful.